Qiskit/qiskit-code-assistant-jupyterlab/GETTING_STARTED.md

 ## Requirements

 - JupyterLab >= 4.3.0
+- Access to either:
   - An IBM Quantum premium account
+  - A service exposing LLMs using OpenAI-compatible API endpoints

 ## Install